kuiba3903/java/README.md

 # java
-for more information, visit http://fengxaio.ltd/view/32/
+for more information about 多线程, visit http://fengxaio.ltd/view/32/;
+More about Stream, visit http://fengxaio.ltd/view/33/